 IBM Cloud Docs

-Public virtual servers
+Public virtual servers for Classic

-Public virtual servers
+Public virtual servers for Classic

 Newer version available!
 Try our Virtual Servers for VPC.
 For more information, see Virtual Private Cloud.

-Public virtual servers have many advantages.
+Classic public virtual servers have many advantages.
 The following are some examples.

-Through extra configuration, network performance of virtual servers can be improved as compared to using the default settings.
+Through extra configuration, you can improve network performance of Classic virtual servers as compared to using the default settings.
 For more information, see Configuring virtual server settings for improved network performance.
 However, the amount of allowable network traffic for public virtual servers, which encompasses virtual server instance SAN and other network-attached storage, has no guarantee.
 If network traffic of a virtual server instance has a significant, negative impact on other virtual servers, that instance might restart on a new host, or in extreme cases, become disabled.
 This negative impact is often observed as traffic levels approach 20,000 - 30,000 packets per second (PPS).
 For guaranteed networking, use of the Dedicated Virtual Server offering is recommended.
 For more information, see the single-tenant environment, Dedicated virtual server offering.

 The following families of public instances are available for this offering.

-Public virtual server family selections
+Classic public virtual server family selections

 Families Description